 As the Apalachicola Bay oyster collapse unfolded, leaders at the Florida State University Coastal & Marine Laboratory (FSUCML) and FSU's Office of the Vice President for Research concluded that the University could play a key role in addressing issues relating to the deterioration of the Bay ecosystem.
-Senior Research Faculty Dr. Sandra Brooke, FSUCML Director Dr. Felicia Coleman, Vice President for Research Dr. Gary Ostrander and Associate Vice President for Research Dr. W. Ross Ellington prepared and submitted a preproposal to Triumph Gulf Coast, Inc. in November of 2017 briefly outlining a program of research, restoration and management plan development as well as outreach.
+Senior Research Faculty Dr. Sandra Brooke, FSUCML Director Dr. Felicia Coleman, Vice President for Research Dr. Gary Ostrander and Associate Vice President for Research Dr. W. Ross Ellington prepared and submitted a preproposal to Triumph Gulf Coast, Inc. in November of 2017 briefly outlining a program of research, restoration and management plan development, and outreach.
 The effort, called the Apalachicola Bay System Initiative (ABSI), was formalized in a major proposal submitted to Triumph Gulf Coast, Inc. in the late spring of 2018.
 A favorable review and subsequent negotiations led to the awarding of a grant on March 15, 2019.
-The period of support from Triumph Gulf Coast extends to June 30, 2024.
+The period of support from Triumph Gulf Coast, Inc. extends to June 30, 2024.
 The report contained in this document constitutes one of the deliverables of the ABSI effort.
 We first will describe ABSI and the processes that led to the recommendations in this report.

-The primary area of interest for this effort is the ABS, which consists of six bays (Apalachicola Bay, East Bay, St Vincent Sound, East and West St George Sound and Alligator Harbor; Fig. 3) comprising a total of 155,374 acres (62,879 Ha).
-Within this region, oysters have provided a livelihood for Apalachicola fishers for over a century.
-Oyster population decline has changed that, bringing a fishery collapse that heralds ecosystem decline and consideration of Apalachicola Bay and the Apalachicola-Chattahoochee-Flint (ACF) watersheds an endangered river system (AmericanRivers.org 2016).
+The primary area of interest for this effort is the Apalachicola Bay System (ABS), which consists of six bays (Apalachicola Bay, East Bay, Saint Vincent Sound, East and West Saint George Sound and Alligator Harbor; Fig. 3) comprising a total of 155,374 acres (62,879 Ha).
+Oyster population decline and fishery collapse in this study area was linked to decades of contested water management challenges that led the American Rivers organization to designate the Apalachicola-Chattahoochee-Flint (ACF) River Basin as America's #1 most endangered river system in 2016 (https://americanrivers.org/wp-content/uploads/2016/02/MER2016 FullReport.pdf).